SalomePlatform/yacs/doc/main_menu.rst

 + Separate Links: toggle behaviour to try to avoid or not superposition of links

++ Show all links: some links may have been selectively hidden

++ Hide all links

 + What's this mode : experimental, detailled help on a few items

++ Several actions specific to execution mode, to be detailled later.

 Tools